Mental health inequality: Ethnic and racial disparities and predictors

 The historical events that took place in the United States against African Americans have resulted in a distrust in the healthcare system.
-The stigma of mental healthcare in the African American community has caused an increased prevalence of these disorders as surveys have found that 12 million women and 7 million men suffer from some kind of mental health illness.
-Besides being the most vulnerable race to contract the Covid-19 virus, they also presented a higher incidence of mental health disorders.
+The stigma of mental healthcare in the African American community has caused an increased prevalence of these disorders as surveys have found that 12 million women and 7 million men suffer from some kind of mental health illness.Citation needed Besides being the most vulnerable race to contract the Covid-19 virus, they also presented a higher incidence of mental health disorders.
 Research has shown that this community reacts better to treatment when it is offered by healthcare professionals as an alternative to other treatments.

 When considering why African Americans are so at-risk for mental health issues, it is important to consider how their race impacts their daily lives.
-Black individuals in this country still face discrimination, which leads to negative emotions, and these emotions could include feelings of social isolation.
+Black individuals in this country still face discrimination, and this discrimination has a more negative impact on mental health than physical health because it leads to feelings of social isolation and negative emotions.
 Not only are they made to feel as though they are not fully a part of our society, but they may also feel as though their non-black family members and friends do not fully understand their struggles.
 This could definitely lead to subjective social isolation, or a lack of feeling close to other people.
 One study revealed that subjective social isolation in African Americans is correlated to having any 12-month disorder listed in the DSM and to having a higher number of 12-month disorders listed in the DSM.

 Based on this reasoning, subjective social isolation could be one of the reasons why African Americans are an at-risk group when it comes to mental health struggles, and it would definitely make sense for this subjective social isolation to be a result of racism that still exists today.
 It is also important to consider the intersectionality of race and gender when thinking about mental health.
 The same study as mentioned above states that African American men are more likely to experience social isolation than African American women, which could make black men in this country even more at-risk for psychiatric disorders.
 When thinking about the racism in this country, this somewhat makes sense, because black men experience certain aspects of discrimination that are specific to their group.
 For example, African American men are often perceived as dangerous and have high rates of being arrested.
 When all of these risk factors are then combined with the stigma that all men face in terms of discussing mental health issues, this puts African American men at a very high risk for both developing psychiatric disorders and not feeling empowered enough to talk about their struggles.

 When we are talking about racial disparities in mental health, not only do we need to acknowledge the lack of access that minority groups have to the proper health care, but we also need to understand that being in a minority racial group puts individuals at a higher risk for developing psychiatric disorders in the first place.
 Then, it is crucial to consider some of the possible reasons for this and begin to ask how we could decrease the disparities in this country.
 All minority groups are especially at-risk for mental health issues, including racial minority groups, and this is linked to systemic racism.